 - Provide evidence of what is working and what is not working well to inform ongoing delivery of the ASF.

 1.2.
-This was the fifth Headteacher Survey since 2016.
-The survey scope and content have evolved over this period, and for the present survey this involved streamlining of existing questions to minimise the burden on schools, and a small number of new questions exploring the impact of COVID-19 on work to close the attainment gap.
+This was the sixth Headteacher Survey since 2016.
+The survey scope and content have evolved over this period, and for the present survey this involved some revisions to reflect changes in COVID-19 related government restrictions since the 2020 survey, and to reduce the number of ‘open’ free text questions that headteachers are asked to complete.
 The main themes explored through the survey were: